 Like many of the areas we choose to visit, we did so early in the morning and were able to enjoy the beauty of the forests devoid of other visitors.
 Not that we can’t share, we certainly can, but a clown taking on a mobile phone quickly shatters the serenity.

-I’ve added a new gallery to the Photography page, and I think you’ll see that I was able to focus on the BIG and small of where we found ourselves.
-I’ve also added the promised gallery of images taken in the caves Beneath Margaret River.
+I’ve added a new gallery below and I think you’ll see that I was able to focus on the BIG and small of where we found ourselves.

 Thoughts on Location No 68